ReScience/ReScience-submission/article/Larisch-2018.md

 state = if state > 0: state-1 else:0
 Spike = 0.0  """
 ```

-The code above shows the definition of neuron model equations in ANNarchy.
-All necessary equations are typed in one string variable ('neuron_eqs').
+To implement the necessary equations, they are typed in one string variable ('neuron_eqs').
 The variable 'vm' describes the membrane potential $u$, 'vmean' the homeostatic variable $\bar{bar{u}}$,
 'umeanLTD' and 'umeanLTP' are the equations for $u_{-}$, respectively $u_{+}$.
 The variable 'xtrace' describes $\bar{x}$, 'wad' is $w_{ad}$, 'z' is $z$, 'g_Exc' is the input current and 'Spike' is the spike counter ($X$).